Stoke-on-Trent: Suburbs

-As well as the Six Towns, there are numerous suburbs including Abbey Hulton, Adderley Green, Ball Green, Baddeley Green, Bentilee, Birches Head, Blurton, Bucknall, Bradeley, Chell, Cliffe Vale, Cobridge, Dresden, Etruria, Fegg Hayes, Florence, Goldenhill, Hartshill, Heron Cross, Meir, Meir Park, Meir Hay, Middleport, Milton, Normacot, Norton le Moors, Oakhill, Packmoor, Penkhull, Sandyford, Shelton, Smallthorne, Sneyd Green, Trentham, Trent Vale and Weston Coyney.
-Blythe Bridge, Werrington and Endon, although outside the city's boundaries, are part of the built up area.
+As well as the Six Towns, there are numerous suburbs.
+These include Abbey Hulton, Adderley Green, Baddeley Green, Ball Green, Bentilee, Birches Head, Blurton, Bradeley, Bucknall, Chell, Cliffe Vale, Cobridge, Dresden, Etruria, Fegg Hayes, Florence, Goldenhill, Hartshill, Heron Cross, Meir, Meir Hay, Meir Park, Middleport, Milton, Newstead, Normacot, Northwood, Norton le Moors, Oakhill, Packmoor, Penkhull, Sandyford, Shelton, Smallthorne, Sneyd Green, Stockton Brook, Trentham, Trent Vale and Weston Coyney.
+Blythe Bridge, Werrington and Endon, although outside the city's boundaries, are part of the built-up area.

 Climate

 Stoke-on-Trent, as with all of the United Kingdom, experiences a temperate maritime climate, lacking in weather extremes.
-The local area is a little more elevated than much of Staffordshire and Cheshire, resulting in cooler temperatures year round compared to the nearby Cheshire Plain.
-However, on calm, clear nights this is often reversed as cold air drainage causes a temperature inversion to occur.
-As such, the Stoke-on-Trent and Newcastle area are generally not susceptible to severe frosts.
+The local area is a little more elevated than much of Staffordshire and Cheshire, resulting in cooler temperatures year-round compared to the nearby Cheshire Plain.
+On calm, clear nights this is often reversed as cold air drainage causes a temperature inversion to occur.
+As such, the Stoke-on-Trent and Newcastle areas are generally not susceptible to severe frosts.
 The nearest Met Office weather station is Keele University, about four miles west of the city centre.